Creative Writing courses are growing in popularity, particularly within the UK.

 - Digital Journalism

-You can mix and match modules from both schools, however for your final year Undergraduate dissertation, you will have to choose which school you wish to write your dissertation for, which will affect who is chosen as your supervisor.
+You can mix and match modules from both schools.
+However, for your final year Undergraduate dissertation, you will have to choose which school you wish to write your dissertation.
+This will affect who is chosen as your supervisor.

 For your final project, you can choose to write an analytical piece or a creative portfolio with supporting analysis.
-It will be the biggest project that you have worked on until that point, so it is important to really have a passion about what you will be working on, and that you find a suitable supervisor to guide you during your project.
+It will be the biggest project that you have worked on until that point, so it is important to write about something you’re passionate about.
+It will also be up to you to find a suitable supervisor to guide you through your project.

 If you are looking to carry on studying after your undergraduate degree, your dissertation will be a big selling point to prospective institutions.
 The School of Creative Studies and Media also offers prizes for the best critical and practical dissertations.